Universal truth of operator statements via ideal membership

-Using Herbrand's theorem and Ackermann's reduction (Section~\ref{sec:herbrand} and~\ref{sec:ackermann}) we can easily reduce the case of verifying that an arbitrary formula $\varphi$ is a semantic consequence of $\AA$ to the previously discussed case of an arithmetic ground sentence.
+Using Herbrand's theorem and Ackermann's reduction (Section~\ref{sec:herbrand-ackermann}), we can systematically reduce the case of verifying that an arbitrary operator statement $\varphi$ is universally true to the previously discussed case of arithmetic operator statements.
 The following steps give an overview on how this can be done.
-They can be considered as an adaptation of Gilmore's algorithm.
+They can be considered as an adaptation of Gilmore's algorithm~\cite{gilmore1960proof}.